July 28, 2014

 “I think it’s important to model in professional development the strategies we want to see in the classroom.” - Kasey Bell

 Personalized Professional DevelopmentWhile Sabba Quidwai (@askMsQ) may take a slightly different app-roach to the obstacle of creating meaningful and engaging professional development, her vision clearly aligns with the intent of the educator’s featured above:

 “AppTRACKS encourage app-smashing and the competition levels start to rise as educators challenge themselves to redefine learning.” - Sabba QuidwaiCheck out all Sabba’s App-Stacle Courses on Thinglink and visit her blog for an in depth look at her spin on blending gamification and professional development.
 She even has additional race track backgrounds!
 And keep an eye out for her upcoming iBook on this very topic!
 In the words of Austin Kleon…

+“There’s only stuff worth stealing, and stuff that’s not worth stealing.”Hopefully, this installment of Wicked Good PD has whet your palette and left you with a pedagogical nugget or two worth stealing... or at the very least… worth adding to the shelf of your pantry, or professional development warehouse, for future integration.
+Stay tuned for the next installment of Wicked Good PD.
+In the meantime, peruse the “Wicked Good Ideas” Pinterest board and discover more ideas worth stealing.
 To learn more from Lisa Johnson, you can hear her TOMORROW at the EdTechTeacher Summit.
 She will also be teaching a three day iPad Classroom workshop in Austin, TX this August.
 Lisa Johnson is also the author of the TechChef4u blog and curates multiple ed tech and technology integration resources on her popular Pinterest boards.